The Skeptic (British magazine): Podcast

 In 2008, an independent, rationalist talk show airing on London's Resonance FM called Little Atoms became The Official Podcast of The Skeptic Magazine.
 New episodes of the show are released on an almost weekly basis.
 The show has been produced by Neil Denny, Padraig Reidy, Anthony Burn and Richard Sanderson since September 2005.

+Since February 2025, The Skeptic Podcast has released fortnightly episodes, featuring selected articles from back issues of The Skeptic magazine, narrated by members of the Merseyside Skeptics Society, including the hosts of Skeptics with a K and Inkredulous.